Riverside Lakes Campsite, Dorset, UK

 - our spacious 5 man family tent (with tent carpet and footprint) was replaced by a small 4-man dome tent (blackout)

 Everything fitted beautifully into the boot of my car with room to spare, we even had space for an enormous helium balloon for the party on the front seat.

 However, as our guests left the party late in the afternoon they gasped at our camping plan.
 ‘Really?
 Now?’
 They had a point.
-We were all so tired after the excitement of the day I was seriously doubting my decision as I drove to the campsite, driving slowly so I could just sit down and rest a little longer.
+We were all so tired after the excitement of the day I was seriously doubting my decision as I drove straight from theme park to campsite, driving slowly so I could just sit down and rest a little longer.